eduardomacetas/eloquent-javascript-exercises/README.md

 - [A list](https://github.com/eduardomacetas/eloquent-javascript-exercises/blob/main/Chapter%2004/aList.js) 🤔
 - [Deep Comparison](https://github.com/eduardomacetas/eloquent-javascript-exercises/blob/main/Chapter%2004/deepComparison.js) 🧠

-### Run Scripts
+## Run Scripts

 **How do you run JavaScript script through the Terminal?** :octocat:

-You canrun your JavaScript File from your Terminal only if you have installed NodeJs runtime.
-If you have Installed it thensimply open the terminal and type
+You can run your JavaScript File from your Terminal only if you have installed NodeJs runtime.
+If you have Installed it then simply open the terminal and type

 ```
 node FileName.js